weewx/weewx/docs_src/utilities/weectl-station.md

 ## Create a new station data directory

-    weectl station create
+    weectl station create [WEEWX-ROOT]
         [--driver=DRIVER]
         [--location=LOCATION]
         [--altitude=ALTITUDE,(foot|meter)]
         [--latitude=LATITUDE] [--longitude=LONGITUDE]
         [--register=(y,n) [--station-url=URL]]
         [--units=(us|metricwx|metric)]
-        [--weewx-root=DIRECTORY]
         [--skin-root=DIRECTORY]
         [--sqlite-root=DIRECTORY]
         [--html-root=DIRECTORY]
         [--user-root=DIRECTORY]
-        [--docs-root=DIRECTORY]
         [--examples-root=DIRECTORY]
         [--no-prompt]
         [--config=FILENAME]
         [--dist-config=FILENAME]
         [--dry-run]

-The `create` action will create a directory and populate it with station data.
+The `create` action will create a new directory in location `WEEWX-ROOT` and populate it with station data.
+The default location for `WEEWX-ROOT` is `~/weewx-data`, that is, the directory `weewx-data` in your home directory.

 After the command completes, the directory will contain:

 - a configuration file called `weewx.conf`;